Zaid-Iqbal/IITStudentMarketPlaceIPRO/Product Design Document.md

 ## **Problem Statement**

-- College Students can easily exchange or sell goods with local students within a certain distance to make money or attain items they need, which will improve community cohesiveness and reduce waste by selling used goods.
+- College Students can easily exchange or sell goods with local students within a certain distance to make money or attain items they need, improving community cohesiveness and reduce waste by selling used goods.

 ## **Customer**